QuentinRougemont/LDhat_workflow/Readme.md

 Edit files `02.interval_iteration.sh` and  `03.rhomap_iteration.sh`
 in `02-scripts`

-to choose appropriate MCMC length, and other relevand parameters.
+to choose appropriate MCMC length, and other relevants parameters.

 Then edit files